elatov/elatov.github.io/_posts/2014-03-26-install-samhain-beltane-freebsd.md

 >
 > **Access to the yule data directory for user beltane**
 >
 > For security, we do not give the webserver access to the data directory, but transfer privileges by making the beltane helper applications SUID/SGID beltane/samhain.
-Accordingly, user &#8216;beltane&#8217; needs read/write access, and group &#8216;samhain&#8217; (yule) needs read access.
+Accordingly, user 'beltane' needs read/write access, and group 'samhain' (yule) needs read access.
 >
 >     bash$ chown beltane:samhain   /var/lib/yule
 >     bash$ chown beltane:samhain   /var/lib/yule/rc.*